 How Much Pumpkin Can Guinea Pigs Eat?

-You can give to one guinea pig a small handful amount of pumpkin, or a few chunks/pieces.
-That’s enough pumpkin for one serving size and for providing it with enough amount of vitamins and minerals.
-Why shouldn’t guinea pigs have a lot of pumpkins?
-Guinea pigs shouldn’t eat a lof of pumpkin because that can lead to serious digestive problems such as diarrhea, vomiting, or gases.
+Guinea pigs shouldn’t eat a lot of pumpkins because that can lead to serious digestive problems such as diarrhea, vomiting, or gases.
 If we are talking about a longer period of time, too many pumpkins can cause bladder or kidney stones due to calcium.

 What Part of a Pumpkin Can Guinea Pigs Eat?